Ngoguey42/courses/ohio/Calculus_One.md

 # Week1: Welcome to Calculus One
+> Welcome to Calculus!
+Join me on this journey through one of the great triumphs of human thought.

 # Week2: Functions and Limits
+> Functions are the main star of our journey.
+Calculus isn't numbers: it's relationships between things, and how one thing changing affects something else.

 ### Lesson1: Introduction

 ### Lesson2: Functions?
 What's a Function?